NicolaiDTH/DWOW/README.md

 --
 Ever wondered what Danny Dyer thinks of your thoughts?
 Neither did we.
 But here he is, sharing his input.
 Marvellous.

-Magnificent insights into existence soured from [here] (https://twitter.com/MrDDyer).
+Magnificent insights into existence sourced from [here] (https://twitter.com/MrDDyer).

 Instructions:
 --